industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 ### Define algorithm and perform training

-- Change to the 'Alorithm' section
+- Change to the 'Algorithm' section
 - Select Full Relationship Analysis
 - Set the Epochs to 20, which means that the defined time range we previously defined is used 20 times for the model training
-- Define a 0.2 Expontial smoothing of the calculated deviation curve
+- Define a 0.2 Exponential smoothing of the calculated deviation curve
 - Because we select the threshold for detected anomalies after the training we select the 'Only manually' method

 <p align="center"><kbd><img src="graphics/08AlgorithmSetting.PNG" /></kbd></p>

-- Now you can swtich to the 'Model calculation' section and start the model training.
+- Now you can switch to the 'Model calculation' section and start the model training.

 <p align="center"><kbd><img src="graphics/09ClacProcess.PNG" /></kbd></p>